Summary Resilience Module 5: Believe in Your Ability

 Try a New Experience

 Trying a new experience is one way to feel successful.
-Sally decided to try walking at her local park instead of around her yard.
+Sally decided to try adding fruits and vegetables to her diet.

 Remember, you might not always succeed the first time you try something new.
 That’s okay!